JNathan18/AI4EO_Final_Project/README.md

    - Set the path to the ACA mask or shapefile used for evaluation.

    If you are using the same data as the original notebook, minimal changes should be needed, just download the masks provided in the repo and provide paths to them.
-   If using your own data, remember to adjust file names and region-of-interest definitions accordingly, I have provided `config.json` so that you can download and edit to create your own training data within IRIS.
+   If using your own data, remember to adjust file names and region-of-interest definitions accordingly, I have provided `config.json` which you can download and edit to create your own training data within IRIS.

 5. **Run the notebook cells in order**